Live Satellite View of Your House

 Cons:

-• Low detail, not suitable for viewing your house or property in real-time.
+- Low resolution; not suitable for viewing your house or property.

 Google Maps is the one most people already have on their phone.
 It's useful for location, navigation, and Street View, but it's not a true live satellite service for your house.

-The Google Maps app includes not only a view from satellites but also many other features, such as:
+The Google Maps app includes satellite view plus many other features, such as:

 Google Maps is used by trackers, pedometers, and most GPS tools.
 Street View is often the part people really want when they say they want a "live" look at a house, but it still depends on where Google has coverage.